Duki (rapper): Early life

 Mauro Ezequiel Lombardo was born on 24 June 1996, in Almagro, Buenos Aires.
 Son of lawyer Sandra Viviana Quiroga and graphic designer Guillermo Luis Lombardo, he has two siblings, Nahuel, a sound engineer, and Candela.
 Raised in La Paternal, he had a solid musical influence thanks to his parents, who listened to Argentine rock, salsa, disco and Latin pop.
 His mother was a follower of artist Alejandro Sanz, and his father was a fan of bands Queen and Virus.
 On the other side, his brother Nahuel was a fan of Charly García and Luis Alberto Spinetta.
 During his early teens, Lombardo started to gain interest in punk rock, being a strong listener of Linkin Park, and hip-hop, thanks to Eminem and 50 Cent, which lead him to eventually start watching rap battles, which had an important underground following in Argentina.

 Influenced by long-time Argentine rappers Kódigo and Tata, he started practicing freestyle with his best friends, which allowed him to gain confidence to start participating in battle competitions.
-Alongside this, he dropped high school due to his poor grades.
+Alongside this, he dropped out of high school due to his poor grades.